Legacy GivingPlanned and Deferred Gifts

 - Gifts of other appreciated property are another alternative to cash.
 In certain instances, a gift of tangible personal property or real estate might offer attractive tax benefits to the donor.

-Wolf Trap urges you to discuss your ideas for giving with your legal or financial advisors.
-Any information provided by Wolf Trap is not intended as tax, legal, or financial advice.
-For more information on how you can leave a lasting legacy to Wolf Trap, please contact Anne Coppola, Director, Planned Giving, at 703.255.1930 or email firstname.lastname@example.org.
+Wolf Trap Foundation urges you to discuss your ideas for giving with your legal or financial advisors.
+Any information provided by Wolf Trap Foundation is not intended as tax, legal, or financial advice.
+For more information on how you can leave a lasting legacy to the Wolf Trap Foundation, please contact Anne Coppola, Director, Planned Giving, at 703.255.1930 or email firstname.lastname@example.org.

 Create Your Legacy at Wolf Trap